masterdev0218/angular-datastream-table/README.md

 * Add API_KEY & CLUSTER values to `environment.ts` & `environment.prod.ts`
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`
 * Open a second command terminal
+* Install nodemon globally if you don't have it already
 * Run `nodemon server.js` to run the server backend.
 Navigate to `http://localhost:2000/`.
 Restarts with changes
 * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.